Arkansas River Valley: Coal Mining

-Coal mining was an important industry in the River Valley's early history.
-Dangerous and demanding, the industry attracted Swiss and German immigrants who were unable to establish productive farms.
-Mining became prominent by 1873, especially around the Altus area.
 The Swiss and German immigrants found the rolling hills similar to the topography of their homeland.
 Due to the climate, fertile soil and immigrants accustomed to wine with their meals, several wineries were established in the River Valley.
 The German community thrived with coal mining and railroad work driving the local economy.
 The Central Collegiate Institute was established in Altus in 1876 (now known as Hendrix College in Conway) and Hiram and Lydia College in 1890 (which went defunct in 1906).
 However, the railroad's prominence declined during the Great Depression, shrinking Altus's economy and population.
 Today, the Altus Area Coal Miner's Memorial is a series of five sculptures paying homage to area coal miners, with the names of over 2,500 local miners engraved at the site.
 Greenwood also has a Coal Miner's Memorial near the town square, with a restored coal railroad car and names of Sebastian County coal workers engraved on site.

-Elsewhere in the county, cotton and timber had given way to strawberry, hay, and cattle.
+Elsewhere in the River Valley, cotton and timber had given way to strawberry, hay, and cattle.
 However, competition introduced into the market by the railroads allowed farmers in Texas and other states to undercut the prices offered by River Valley farmers.
 An exploration period for a new regional crop tested beans, legumes, and tomatoes before settling on mustard greens and spinach.
 The spinach and greens products allowed Alma to leverage its existing fruit canning facility owned by the Alma Canning and Evaporating Company, which had been in the area since 1888.
 In 1987, Alma claimed the title of "Spinach Capital of the World" and erected a Popeye statue in front of the Chamber of Commerce building.